jeffschubert/homebridge-daikin-oneplus/README.md

   * Away switch to get/set away state of thermostat
   * Emergency Heat switch to get/set emergency/auxiliary heat state of thermostat (v2)
   * One Clean fan to trigger the thermostat to run the fan for a 3 hour One Clean cycle (v2)
+  * Circulate Air fan (v2.1)
+    * Allows the Circulate Air feature to be toggled between 'off' and 'always on'
+    * Fan speed can be adjusted:
+      * 0% : Off
+      * 33% : Low
+      * 66% : Medium
+      * 100% : High
   * Advanced thermostat functionality
     * Switch between cool, heat, and auto
     * In Auto, set both cooling and heating threshold
     * Temporarily override a schedule.
       * Schedule will be paused for a period of time based on how the thermostat is configured.
 The thermostat can be configured to pause for 1, 4, or 8 hours, or until the next event in the schedule.
-  * Additionally, version 2 will improve performance in several ways:
+  * Additionally, version 2 improves performance in several ways:
     * Reduce bandwidth by checking the Daikin API every 3 minutes or on demand when interacting with HomeKit (instead of the previous every 10s)
     * After updates, wait up to 15 seconds before checking API to avoid HomeKit showing stale data.